Print

 + PRO: Job market is competitive but exciting

 No commentary about the industry in the Bay Area would be complete without mentioning Silicon Valley.
-Silicon Valley is not only a regional or national economic hub, but it is also known as a global centre for innovation, technology, start-ups and venture capital and social media.
-Employment options are competitive but not limited, and though the job market is constantly evolving, expats can find work in sectors from tourism to finance and technology, and opportunities abound in freelancing.
+Silicon Valley is not only a regional or national economic hub but also a global centre for innovation, technology, start-ups, venture capital, and social media.

 - CON: Income tax is high